Sonoton: History

 Using the a.k.a.
 Norman Candler, Gerhard Narholz composes, arranges and conducts over 20 LPs with his large string orchestra, the MAGIC STRINGS, internationally released on the labels Decca Records/ Telefunken and King Records.

 In 1971, Norman Candler received the “3 Star Award” from BBC London for “Best Album of the Year”.

 Sonoton expands its Easy Listening catalogue with recording artists Nelson Riddle, Billy May, Ted Heath, Acker Bilk, Xavier Cugat, Horst Jankowski and Franck Pourcel.

 1973 EMI buys BERRY MUSIC, the former Sonoton agent in the UK.
 This marks the birth of Sonoton Music's own record label.
 The unicolored album covers for library music LPs are replaced with individually designed, full-color sleeves.

 1975 Sonoton Music introduces the British KPM label to the German market.
 More international labels follow.

 1981 Sonoton Music establishes its world music label SAS (Sonoton AUTHENTIC SERIES).

+1982 Sonoton Music releases Claude Larson and John Fiddy's Plantlife, a highly influential library music album which has seen modern reappraisal and celebration in certain internet circles.

 1984 Sonoton Music is the first library to release its music on CD.

 1987 Sonoton Music establishes the CNS label (COMMERCIALS NON STOP), featuring specific commercial and promo tracks.

 1991 Sonoton Music represents SONIA Classics, a collection of classical works on CD, for synchronization.

 1992 Sonoton Music is the first music library to present its own music search programme, SONOfind, on floppy disk.

 1993 Sonoton is represented by ASSOCIATED PRODUCTION MUSIC (APM) in USA.

 1995 Sonoton Music begins operating its own music recording studio in Munich, Germany.

 1997 Sonoton Music creates its own sound effects series, SONOspheres, which focuses on atmospheric sounds and effects.

 1998 Sonoton Music introduces an online music search programme and makes its entire repertoire accessible via the Internet.

 2001 Sonoton Music opens a new digital 5.1 music recording studio in Munich and presents library DVDs with 5.1 mixes of large orchestral recordings.

 2006 Sonoton Music offers its entire repertoire on hard drive including an offline search system.

 2010 Sonoton Music is the first European production music library to release its SONOfind music search program as an app for iOS and Android based mobile devices.